TomMelt/mdb/README.md

 # Purpose

-`mdb` is a debugger aimed at parallel programs using the MPI programming paradigm. `mdb` acts as a wrapper around `gdb` and, as such, it supports the following languages:
+`mdb` is a debugger aimed at parallel programs using the MPI programming paradigm. `mdb` acts as a MPI-aware frontend for different backend debuggers, such as `gdb` and `lldb`.
+As such, it supports the following languages:

 * C
 * C++
 * Fortran

 Technically `gdb` supports other languages as well, but this is the intersection of languages that MPI is implemented in.
+For `lldb` your mileage may vary when debugging Fortran.

 # Usage